← Back to research

 Does it support MCP?

 Yes.
-It runs as an MCP server and integrates natively with Claude Code and other MCP-compatible tools.
+It runs as an MCP server and integrates natively with Claude Code, Codex, and other MCP-compatible tools.

 Who built it?

-Created by Reuven Cohen (ruvnet).
-MIT licensed with 14k+ GitHub stars and 1.7k forks.
+Created by Reuven Cohen (ruvnet), founder of the Agentics Foundation.
+MIT licensed with roughly 59k GitHub stars and 6.8k forks as of June 2026.

 Overview

-Claude Flow (now Ruflo v3) is an open-source agent orchestration platform that transforms Claude Code into a multi-agent development system.
-It coordinates 60+ specialized agents — coders, testers, reviewers, architects, security auditors — working together on complex software engineering tasks.
+Claude Flow — renamed Ruflo in early 2026 — is an open-source agent orchestration platform that transforms Claude Code into a multi-agent development system.
+The project now describes itself as "the leading agent meta-harness for Claude," coordinating 100+ specialized agents — coders, testers, reviewers, architects, security auditors — working together on complex software engineering tasks.[1]

 Architecture